The purpose of both your resume and LinkedIn profile is to market the potential value you offer, gain interviews and advance your job search.

 Developing C-A-Rs stories offers many benefits:

-→ Helps you become accustomed to articulating your value in interviews and when networking.
+It helps you become accustomed to articulating your value in interviews and when networking.
 Have you ever been interviewed by an inept communicator?
 Someone who either hasn’t prepared, just doesn’t know what questions to ask to get the information that will help them assess you, or is so busy talking she never asks you any questions?
 Interjecting your tight, well-rehearsed stories makes her job easier.

-→ Helps people see how you leverage your skills and strengths to make things happen, and makes it easier for employers to picture you in action, making things happen for their organization.
+It helps people see how you leverage your skills and strengths to make things happen, and makes it easier for employers to picture you in action, making things happen for their organization.

-→ Transforms into a Critical Leadership Initiatives Summary, a stand-alone career document showcasing top contributions.
+It can be transformed into a Critical Leadership Initiatives Summary, a stand-alone career document showcasing top contributions.
 See one I created for a CEO – Global Operations Management.

 Take the time to create and rehearse several career success stories.
 Having them at-the-ready, to communicate what sets you apart, can be the deciding factor in landing your next great gig.